carloratti13-collab/WikiAI/README.md

 **WikiAI** is a Python application that allows you to **search for topics on Wikipedia** and **generate automatic summaries** using natural language processing (NLP) models.
 The application includes an **intuitive graphical user interface (GUI)** developed with **PyQt5**, making it easy to interact with the system.
 ## Attributions This project uses the **distilbart-cnn-6-6** model of [sshleifer](https://huggingface.co/sshleifer), released under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 For licensing details, see the ['third_party_licenses/'](third_party_licenses/) folder.

+The computer need to had 8GB of RAM or more.

 ---

 ## ✨ Features